MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/process-modernization.md

 ---
-title: Modernize your development and operations processes for the cloud
+title: Modernize your processes for the cloud
-description: Learn how to modernize your processes in the cloud
+description: Adopt a DevOps methodology to modernize your development and operations.
+Process modernization is essential to lowering the total cost of ownership of your workloads.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 08/19/2022